Master Emotional Regulation: Tools to Manage Emotions and Build Resilience

 What Are Emotional Self Regulation Skills?

-Emotional self-regulation skills are those skills that you use when you take some time between feeling something and then reacting to it.
-This time is really crucial in getting your emotions together and not reacting in a way that you might regret doing later on.
-For instance, displacing frustrations from work onto one’s child and yelling at them for the slightest mistake indicates poor emotional self-regulation.
-Instead, when one chooses to think or talk about these frustrations with their spouse or any other trusted person, it might lead to something more productive.
-What this needs is emotional self-regulation skills, and they are as follows:
+Emotional self-regulation skills are those skills that you use when you take some time between feeling something and reacting to it.
+This in-between time is vital to recognize your emotions and manage them so that you do not regret them later on.
+For instance, before displacing your emotions from your boss onto your partner or child, when you choose to think and share these frustrations instead, it can lead to something more productive.

 - Cognitive Reappraisal - Reshape negative feelings into something more positive and flexible.
 This will help you change the way you react to them.